Tag (2018 film)

 Tag is a 2018 American comedy film directed by Jeff Tomsic (in his feature directorial debut) and written by Rob McKittrick and Mark Steilen.
 The film is based on a true story that was published in The Wall Street Journal about a group of men, played by Ed Helms, Jake Johnson, Hannibal Buress, Jon Hamm, and Jeremy Renner, who had spent one month each year playing the same game of tag since their childhood.
 Annabelle Wallis, Isla Fisher, Rashida Jones, and Leslie Bibb also star.

 The film was released June 15, 2018, by Warner Bros.
 Pictures.
-It received positive to mixed reviews from critics and grossed $78 million worldwide against a production budget of $28 million.
+It received mixed to positive reviews from critics and was a moderate box office success, grossing $78 million worldwide against a production budget of $28 million.

 Plot

 Hogan "Hoagie" Malloy, Bob Callahan, Randy "Chilli" Cilliano, Kevin Sable, and Jerry Pierce have been playing tag since 1983 during the month of May, with Jerry the only one who has not been tagged.
 Hoagie recruits Callahan, Chilli, and Sable for one last attempt to tag Jerry, telling them that Jerry plans to retire after this year's game because of his upcoming marriage.
 Rebecca Crosby, a Wall Street Journal reporter, decides to write an article on the friends.
 They are also accompanied by Hoagie's wife Anna.

-Once in their hometown, the group locate Jerry and attempt to tag him but are overwhelmed by his skill.
+Once in their hometown of Spokane, Washington, the group locate Jerry and attempt to tag him but are overwhelmed by his skill.
 He introduces his fiancée Susan.
 The others agree to not play the game at wedding-related events in exchange for invitations to the wedding.

 Despite this, the group makes several attempts to tag Jerry, but come up short, with one of the attempts leaving Hoagie, Chilli, and Sable in traps set by Jerry.
 During the rehearsal dinner, Susan confides to the guys that she is pregnant.

 Defeated, the group try to build a new plan.
 After finding out Jerry attends Alcoholics Anonymous meetings, they decide to strike his next meeting, which is on his wedding day.
 They make their move and almost tag Jerry, but he retreats to the communion wine storage.
 Jerry and the guys stay there for hours, until Susan comes by with the wedding just a few hours away.
 She berates him for risking their wedding for a childish game, then suddenly appears to have a miscarriage, so he comes out to help.
 Chilli is convinced that it is a ruse, but Jerry insists he is not playing around and the couple leaves.